skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/10_headings.md

 </div>
 ```

 This section has several issues.
 The first subcategory has a lower value than the main category.
-The second subcategory has skipped a heading level which while is better, this can cause confusion as it's not clear if this category is the subcategory of `Category` or `Subcategory 1`
+The second subcategory has skipped a heading level which, while better, can cause confusion as it's not clear if this category is the subcategory of `Category` or `Subcategory 1`